Pete Muller (photographer): Life and work

 In 2017, Muller was named Photographer of the Year by Pictures of the Year International (PoYI) for his extensive body of work examining boyhood experiences across the world.
 The acclaimed work included comparative photographic and reporting case studies from Kenya, Ukraine, El Salvador, and multiple locations in the United States and was published in a special issue of National Geographic Magazine devoted to issues of gender.
 The issue was a finalist for the 2017 Pulitzer Prize in the category of Explanatory Reporting.

 Muller also chronicles the relationship between people and their environments.
-From 2017-2020, he undertook a global survey of the concept of solastalgia for National Geographic Magazine.
+From 2017 to 2020, he undertook a global survey of the concept of solastalgia for National Geographic Magazine.
 This work aims to enhance social discourse on the emotional impacts of major forms of environmental degradation.

-In 2011 his work on mobile military tribunals that aim to reduce mass rape in eastern Democratic Republic of Congo was included in the Open Society Foundations Moving Walls 19 Documentary Photography Exhibit.
+In 2011, his work on mobile military tribunals that aim to reduce mass rape in eastern Democratic Republic of Congo was included in the Open Society Foundations Moving Walls 19 Documentary Photography Exhibit.
 That same year he was recognized as the "Wire Photographer of the Year" by Time Magazine for his coverage of events in South Sudan, the Democratic Republic of Congo and other regions of sub-Saharan Africa.
 “In an intellectual sense, I hope that it [the coverage] underscores the challenges of national identity and nation-states that exists in countless countries across the world and has, for centuries, been the source of immense bloodshed,” Muller told Time Magazine.

-In 2014 Muller collaborated with the Nobel Women's Initiative to chronicle and elevate the work of Congolese women activists in the country's embattled east.
+In 2014, Muller collaborated with the Nobel Women's Initiative to chronicle and elevate the work of Congolese women activists in the country's embattled east.
 This collaboration culminated in an expansive exhibition at the Global Summit to End Sexual Violence in Conflict in London hosted by British Prime Minister William Hague and Angelina Jolie.

 In 2017 and 2018, he served as the Cyrus Vance Visiting Professor of International Relations at Mount Holyoke College in western Massachusetts.
 His courses examine the subjectivity of narrative in conflict and the role of visual media as a fraught yet essential means of communication.